#theSETup | ep. 3 | Top TipsRead Now

 TOP TIPS FOR A HEALTHY RELATIONSHIP WITH THE SPORT

 BALANCE: there is often pressure to hone in on a single objective without compromise.
 Be flexible and keep variety in your lives to develop a good foundation.
-Try different events, keep fun group rides going, and use cross-training to keep things balanced.
+Try different events, keep fun group rides in the plan, and use cross-training to keep things dynamic.

-SKILLS: getting *physically* faster is pretty cut and dry and tends to be a relatively responsive experience.
+SKILLS: getting *physiologically* faster is pretty cut and dry and tends to be a relatively responsive experience.
 Skills, on the other hand, are what allow you to capitalize on that fitness and are all-too-often overlooked.
-Dedicate some time to them!
+Dedicate some time to them and be intentional!

 NUTRITION: fuel your workouts accordingly so that you can maximize the benefits from them.
 Don’t skimp on food/fuel when it you have a key workout, race, etc. When off the bike, focus on really quality, balanced meals and eating to your needs: ie. don’t fall for stereotypes around what an athlete “should look like”.
 STRONG IS FAST.